willy-wagtail/my-app/src/routes/notes/_notes/pihole-unbound-docker.md

 To [test Unbound is working](https://docs.pi-hole.net/guides/dns/unbound/#test-validation), access the bash terminal in the docker container by running "`docker exec -it <container-id> bash`".
 Once in, run these two commands to test DNSSEC validation: "`dig sigfail.verteiltesysteme.net @127.0.0.1 -p 5335`" and "`dig sigok.verteiltesysteme.net @127.0.0.1 -p 5335`".
 The first should give a status report of `SERVFAIL` and no IP address.
 The second should give `NOERROR` plus an IP address.

-To confirm Pi-hole is up and pointing to Unbound DNS server, go to the local IP address of the host Raspberry Pi, e.g 192.168.0.2.
-You should see the Pihole dashboard at `<192.168.0.2>/admin`.
+To confirm Pi-hole is up and pointing to Unbound DNS server, go to the local IP address of the host Raspberry Pi, e.g 192.168.0.2 on your web browser.
+You should see the Pihole dashboard at `http://<192.168.0.2>/admin`.
 Log in using the password set in the environment variable "`PIHOLE_PASSWORD`" in the `.env` file.
 Go to "_Settings_" and under the "_DNS_" tab, check that it is pointing to "`127.0.0.1#5335`".
 This is the port we configured the Unbound DNS server to listen to in the Unbound configuration file.

 ### Add common white-lists